 People should always speak to a doctor before giving a child any type of supplement, however.

 There is some evidence that lemon balm may help fight inflammation.
-The authors of a 2013 study partially support the usage of lemon balm in treating pain and inflammation after an injury.
+The authors of a

 While it did combat swelling and pain, the authors could not make conclusions about the plant’s exact anti-inflammatory mechanism.

 These results come from an animal study, however, so more research in humans is necessary.

 The researchers divided the study participants into two groups.
 They gave one group 1,200 milligrams of lemon balm essence in a pill every day during their period, while the other group had a placebo.

 While both groups experienced a reduction in symptoms, the group that received lemon balm had significantly greater relief.